KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Jackson Felwinter.md

 ###### Recruitment
 Jackson became the leader of the Peacekeeper force and is arguably the most powerful S-Rank
 ##### Abilities
-Jackson is a Path of the Worthy Magus with multiple epic boons
+Jackson is a Art of the Worthy Magus with multiple epic boons

 ```statblock
 layout: Basic 5e Layout Copy